 Private adoptions can be completed through a private adoption agency or with the help of an attorney.
 With private adoption, you work closely with an agency or an attorney to select a birth mother whose child you'd like to adopt.
 Private adoption may be more appealing if you'd prefer to adopt a newborn, as foster care adoptions can run the full age range from infants to teenagers.

 Cost-wise, private adoption is more expensive than foster care adoptions, regardless of whether you work with an agency or an attorney.
-According to Adoptive Families, here's how the average cost of adoption for private arrangements compared in 2017:
+A private adoption could cost between $20,000 and $45,000.

 The disparity in cost between private adoption and foster care adoption largely centers on the fees adoptive parents pay.
 In addition to the home study fee, you may also pay: